fcrepo-exts/fcrepo-docker/README.md

 ### Repository organization

 This repository is used to manage docker images for the Fedora Commons from Version 5.x onwards.
-The Dockerfile for the latest release of each major version is managed on separate branch.
+The Dockerfile for the latest release of each major version is managed on a separate branch.

 - `5.x-maintenance`: latest release of version 5 (coming soon)
 - `main`: latest development snapshot